-Robert M. Ackerman is a professor of law who has served as director of the Levin Center at Wayne Law since August 2017.
+Robert M. Ackerman is a professor of law who served as director of the Levin Center at Wayne Law from August 2017 to October 2019.
 He previously served as dean of the law school from 2008 to 2012.

 As dean, he led the Law School in the development of a new Environmental Law Clinic, an Asylum and Immigration Law Clinic and a Program for International Legal Studies.
 He secured funding for Public Interest Law Fellowships, and assisted in strengthening the Law School's dynamic faculty by hiring a number of outstanding legal scholars and practitioners.
 In October 2011, Ackerman welcomed more than 600 guests to campus for the dedication of the Damon J. Keith Center for Civil Rights, a project he and a number of Wayne Law faculty members, alumni and friends helped to make a reality.
 During Ackerman’s deanship, Wayne Law rose approximately 40 spots in the U.S. News law school ranking and emerged as the leading public interest law school in the Midwest.